Miss Veedol: Transpacific flight

 Looking for a worthwhile aviation record to set, they decided to modify Miss Veedol to make the first non-stop trans-Pacific flight, for which the Japanese newspaper Asahi Shimbun had offered a $25,000 prize.

 Loaded well beyond the manufacturer's maximum operating weight, on October 4, 1931 (Japanese time), Miss Veedol only barely managed to take off from a specially prepared area of Sabishiro Beach.
-The landing gear was jettisoned as planned, three hours after take-off, but two supporting struts remained attached, making it necessary for Pangborn to climb out onto the wing struts in flight to remove them manually.
+The landing gear was jettisoned as planned, three hours after takeoff, but two supporting struts remained attached, making it necessary for Pangborn to climb out onto the wing struts in flight to remove them manually.
 Pangborn subsequently criticized Herndon for his alleged negligence in allowing the engine to become starved of fuel.
 Pangborn had to dive the aircraft down to 1400 feet before the engine restarted.
 Later, Pangborn, needing some sleep, instructed Herndon to wake him when he saw the city lights of Vancouver, Canada.
 However, Herndon wandered off-course and missed both Vancouver and Seattle.